flaviocopes/vuehandbook/20-vuex/index.md

 If you know Flux or Redux already, Vuex will be very familiar.
 If you don't, no problem - I'll explain every concept from the ground up.

 Components in a Vue application can have their own state.
-For example an input box will store the data entered into it locally.
+For example, an input box will store the data entered into it locally.
 This is perfectly fine, and components can have local state even when using Vuex.

 You know that you need something like Vuex when you start doing a lot of work to pass a piece of state around.